Daudre-Vignier-Charles/Daudre-Vignier-Charles/README.md

   - Architecture and deployement of a monitoring solution
   - Automation of firmware and system updates

-##### March 2022 - August 2022 - Freelance, Developper and IT Consultant
+##### March 2022 - August 2022 > Freelance > Developper and IT Consultant

 First mission was related to Financial Technologies
 - Developpement of libraries for consuming the IBKR API
 - Development of libraries for financial analysis and data gathering

 Second mission was related to :
-- Data Management and Analysis in a political context
+- Data Management and Analysis in a political context (no more details because of NDA)

-##### 2020 - 2022, Internship, System, Network and VoIP Administrator - Consultant, GPLExpert
+##### 2020 - 2022 > Internship at GPLExpert in the engineering department as a System, Network and VoIP Administrator and Consultant

+GPLExpert is an ISO27001 compliant company
+GPLExpert has the HDS state accreditation (Hébergeur de Données de Santé - Medical Data Hosting in english)

-##### 2018 - 2020, Internship, System, Network and VoIP Technician, DSOGroup / iQera
+##### 2018 - 2020 > Internship at DSO Group (M&A with Groupe MCS, now iQera) as a System, Network and VoIP Technician

 #### Contact
 Github related technical contact